Medical Image Analysis · Computational Imaging

 A lightweight lab notebook – recent papers, positions, and project updates.

-Jun 2025 MICCAI 2025
+2025 MICCAI 2025

-4 papers accepted at MICCAI 2025
+Papers accepted at MICCAI 2025

-Mar 2025 Pattern Recognition Letters
+2025 Pattern Recognition Letters

 Oct 2024 Graduation

-MRes in Machine Learning, Imperial College London
+Completed MRes at Imperial College London (Distinction)

 Affiliations & training